turboladen/ror_class/d4/2_testing.md

 * Lets you describe an object's behavior in the various states that it can be.
 * Lets you mock dependencies as needed.
+* Lets you gain confidence your code does what you intend.
+    * ...and shows others that it does what you intend.

 !SLIDE questions center
 # Questions?